laurent-martin/podman_x86_64_on_apple_aach64/README.md

 Error: exit status 255
 ```

-This is due to `qemu` taking too much time to startup the machine and make SSH available soon enough for podman to execute the mount command.
+This is due to the `qemu` emulator taking too much time to startup the machine and make SSH available soon enough for podman to execute the mount command.

 To solve this issue, one way is to slow down `podman`, the script `start.sh` is provided: